EngKe/terrafom-kubernetes/README.md

     connect-outside-k8s.sh -> This script enables port-forward.service

-    postgresql-test.sh -> This script checks postgresql wheter accepting connections from 127.0.0.1:5432 or not
+    postgresql-test.sh -> This script chechks postgresql wheter accepting connections from 127.0.0.1:5432 or not.
+If it is accepting connections, the output will be "127.0.0.1:5432 - accepting connections".
+To run the test run the command "./postgresql-test.sh" after logged vagrnat VM.

-    redis-test.sh -> This script checks whether the Redis server is running or not
+    redis-test.sh -> This script checks whether the Redis is running or not.
+If the Redis running, the output will be "PONG".
+To run the test run the command "./redis-test.sh" after logged vagrnat VM.

 jenkins folder: